xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

 After successfully authenticating with ADO, all relevant ADO Projects will be retrieved and displayed in the drop-down list of **Project**.

-To configure the intergration, do as follows:
+To configure the integration, do as follows:

 1. Select a Project for Submitting the test run.